EthenStrine/English/_posts/2018-12-05-To the Virgins, to make much of time, & To daffodils.md

 II 13-14 - don't play hard to get - enjoy now! - and happily

 I 15 - otherwise, you may end up in lonely old age!

+## "To Daffodils"

+This poem is an excellent example of the ***extended metaphor***.

+I 1 - the poet ponders the *brevity* of life - mourning the short life of the flowers